bonifazi/TuttiFrutti/README.md

 # Collection of miscellaneous R functions.
 You are free to copy, use, and edit these R functions as soon as you acknowledge the source, i.e., this repository (https://github.com/bonifazi/R_utils).
+For more on usage see the [License](https://github.com/bonifazi/R_utils/blob/main/LICENSE) documentation.
 Your suggestions on improving these functions are very welcomed.
 Send me an email (renzo.bonifazi@outlook.it) or open an issue in GitHub.
 ## Description:
 These functions are documented with the R [docstring](https://cran.r-project.org/web/packages/docstring/vignettes/docstring_intro.html) package.